Using the Mesh

 Sending messages

-Open the chat panel and type a message just like in a cloud group.
+Open the chat panel and type a message just like in an online group.
 Messages are transmitted over the mesh and appear in teammates' chat feeds.

-Note: Voice notes are not supported in off-grid mode — LoRa bandwidth is too limited for audio data.
+Note: Voice notes are not supported in Radio mode, LoRa bandwidth is too limited for audio data.

 Location sharing